vmyrgiotis/MDF_DALEC_GRASS/README.md

 ## Description

-This is a python package that implements an  grassland-specific ecosystem biogeochemistry model (DALEC-Grass) by assimilating earth observation (EO) data on vegetation volume (@10-20m resolution).
+This is a python package that implements a grassland-specific ecosystem biogeochemistry model [DALEC-Grass](https://www.sciencedirect.com/science/article/abs/pii/S0308521X2030768X) by [assimilating](https://www.sciencedirect.com/science/article/pii/S0168192321001490) earth observation (EO) data on vegetation volume (@10-20m resolution).
 The package can be used to (1) source and process all the necessary model input data (climate and satellite-based leaf area index) and (2) implement the model's code.

 The package allows the user to perform the following actions :